Buyers Guides

-In any genre, getting the right tones is important, but nowhere is it more crucial than it is with metal.
+In any genre, getting the right tones is important, but nowhere is it more crucial than with metal.
 Without the right tone, you’re not going to sound “metal” at all, and the balance of the sound will be completely thrown off.

 Editor's Choice